abhinavchavan3108/pcb_defect_classifier/README.md

 3. **Preprocessing**

    * Resize images to a fixed resolution (640×640)
-   * Normalize and enhance images
+   * Normalize and enhance images by converting it into grayscale and increase contrast

 4. **Dataset Splitting**